pipelight/doc.pipelight/guide/triggers.md

 :::

+## Define pipeline triggers

-Make a combination of branches and actions for which to trigger the pipeline.
+**Make a combination of branches and actions for which to trigger the pipeline.**

+When triggers are added to a pipeline, the pipeline is not triggered until triggering requirements are met.
+Which means you need to checkout to the allowed branches or tags, and execute the allowed actions for the pipeline to run.

+(debug): _When verbosity is increased, the CLI tells you what to do if requirements are not met._

 ```ts
 triggers: [